Guidance for twisted particle filter: a continuous-time perspective: Introduction

-\paragraph{Learning-based IS algorithms} Many of the conventional methods above may suffer from the curse of dimensionality.
+\paragraph{Learning-based importance sampling (IS) algorithms} Many of the conventional methods above may suffer from the curse of dimensionality.
 In order to solve the related stochastic optimal control problem discussed above, a wide range of learning-based algorithms are available in reinforcement learning for the continuous-time setting.
-In these frameworks, the learning objective is usually parameterized by neural networks, and over decades a variety of these algorithms have been proposed and studied, such as the classical (soft) policy gradient \cite{sutton1999policy,williams1992simple}, actor-critic with temporal difference learning \cite{zhou2024solving,mou2024bellman} or with deep backward SDE \cite{han2018solving}, soft Q-learning \cite{haarnoja2017reinforcement,schulman2017equivalence}, etc. Other improvements to these learning-based frameworks include adding entropy regularization to the optimal control problem \cite{wang2020reinforcement}, and combining the metadynamics algorithms when $X_s$ in \eqref{eq:targetintro2} is trapped in some metastable region \cite{ribera2024improving}.
+In these frameworks, the learning objective is usually parameterized by neural networks, and over decades a variety of these algorithms have been proposed and studied, such as the classical (soft) policy gradient \cite{sutton1999policy,williams1992simple}, actor-critic with temporal difference learning \cite{zhou2024solving,mou2024bellman} or with deep backward SDE \cite{han2018solving}, soft Q-learning \cite{haarnoja2017reinforcement,schulman2017equivalence}, etc. Other improvements to these learning-based frameworks include adding entropy regularization to the optimal control problem \cite{wang2020reinforcement}, combining the metadynamics algorithms when $X_s$ in \eqref{eq:targetintro2} is trapped in some metastable region \cite{ribera2024improving}, and applying them to discrete-observed continuous-time filtering problems \cite{chopin2023computational}.